 FAQ about the Transparency Initiative

-We want to show our commitment to transparency and to meeting the highest international standards when assessing the safety of our products.
-After all, we share the same values when it comes to the safety of our families, our food and our environment.
+At Bayer, we meet and often exceed the highest international standards for assessing the safety of our products.
+After all, we share the same values when it comes to the safety of our families, our food, and our environment.
 We believe in transparency, so we have provided the data that we and global regulatory authorities use to evaluate product safety so that everyone has the chance to judge for themselves.

 Much of the information found in the active substance registration documents, submitted by Bayer as part of the European Union (EU) approval process, is publicly available on the European Food Safety Authority’s website.
 This includes summaries of human and environmental safety studies.